How Donor-Advised Funds Can Supercharge Year-End Fundraising

 The goal isn’t so much prestige as it is purpose.
 Offering timeless impact will appeal to their deepest motivations.

-Keeping DAF donors engaged looks a lot like major gift stewardship, but with a few important tweaks.
+Keeping DAF donors engaged looks a lot like major gift stewardship, but with a few crucial tweaks.

 • Thank the right person!
 Even if the check comes from Fidelity or Schwab, thank the donor who recommended the gift.